Amigo Loans hit by surge in customer complaints

 Shares in the company dropped by 25 per cent to a fresh record low after the announcement, bringing its market capitalisation to just £35 million – less than the amount it expects to spend remedying the complaints.

-Last month the subprime lender made an agreement with the Financial Conduct Authority requiring it to respond to around 9,000 customer complaints by the end of this week.
+Last month the subprime lender made an agreement with the UK Financial Conduct Authority requiring it to respond to about 9,000 customer complaints by the end of this week.

 On Monday, however, Amigo reported a “substantial increase in the rate of complaints” and said it was in discussions with the regulator to extend its agreement.